fede03billy/caCAPTCHA/README.md

-Below is an example `README.md` for `cacaptcha`.
-Customize as needed.

----

 # Cacaptcha

 Cacaptcha is a small Node package that appends a hidden “anti-AI-scraping” prompt to your webpage.
 It tries to discourage LLM-based scrapers from reproducing your copyrighted content.